edsondiasalves/hackernewsapi/README.md

  - Input validation: Implement a single point for treat mandatory fields in the request

  - Integration tests: Implement integrated test that run the server and fetch real data.

- - Continuous Integration: Implement a pipeline that checks the state of the code before commit in the main branch